Maxi1324/PTHelper-1/README.md

 ###
 warning: device switch should always only used alone with no other maipulation results in some errors

+so always do it in two export steps(if you are using device switch)

 ### install

 #### windows install